-Saikat, as an organization, has matured into adulthood – it is now 30 years old (as of 2019).
-There is a tale that in early 1984, a few Bengali residents of San Diego (there were only a few at that time like Dipak and Munia Gupta, Joy and Supriya Maitra, Dev Purakayastha, Kamalendu and Pratima Ganguly) thought of having a Saraswati Puja but could not find an idol.
-They decided to worship the idol attached to the keychain of Joy Maitra.
-Kamalendu Ganguly was the priest for the puja at Dev’s house.
-It was thought that the idol should be immersed (“Bisharjan”) in a tea cup or in the kitchen sink so that Joy could retrieve his keychain later.
-This mini event marked the first inspiration of what was about to come.
+Saikat, as an organization, has grown through the first phase of adulthood-that is 30 years.
+There is a tale that, in early 1984, a couple of Bengali residents in San Diego (there were only a few at that time-Dipak and Munia Gupta, Joy and Supriya Moitra, Dev Purakayastha, Kamalendu, and Pratima Ganguly) thought of having a Saraswati puja but could not find an idol.
+They decided to worship the idol attached to the keychain of Joy.
+Kamalenduda was the priest for the puja in Dev’s house.
+It was thought that the idol should be immersed (“Bisharjan”) in a teacup or in the kitchen sink so that Joy could retrieve his keychain later.
+This mini event marked the first inspiration for what will be coming.

-Over the last 30 years Saikat as a community has swelled in numbers.
+Over the last 32 years, the Saikat community has swelled in numbers.
 Saikat now has a sound financial foundation.
-However, the most important thing is that in spite of the growth in numbers, Saikat remains one and unified and is committed to providing a homely atmosphere.
-We hope and pray to continue this tradition and grow Saikat even more.
+However, the most important thing at this time is, despite the growth in numbers, the organization remained as the one and unified entity and committed to providing a homely atmosphere in the event-gatherings.
+We all wish to continue this tradition.